dylanswartz/actions-consent-form-example/README.md

-# Redirect Rule: Simple Example with a Webtask
+# Actions Redirect: Simple Consent Form Example

 This sample demonstrates a minimal implementation of the `redirect` protocol.
 It contains an Auth0 [Action](http://auth0.com/docs/actions) that will redirect the user to a simple consent form:
 ![](https://cloud.githubusercontent.com/assets/3535918/10492764/5eac3cd2-7273-11e5-9717-b1a8305fb4e6.png)